Slovakian election overshadowed by journalist's murder | DW | 29.02.2020

 Read more: In memory of Ján Kuciak: The immortal search for truth

-The controversy following Kuciak's murder is expected to have an impact on election results, which are expected after voting closes.
+The controversy following Kuciak's murder is expected to have an impact on election results, which are expected on Sunday.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.